AdityaAnuragi/window-width-demo/README.md

-This repo shows why using window.innerWidth to get the width of the window could result in issues
+This repo shows why using window.innerWidth to get the width of the window could result in issues The code can be viewed in the master branch

 This issue with using window.innerWidth will only occur if - the site has a horizontal scroll bar